 - a detailed description of how you’re going to help your client

 As our research shows, proposals that convert the best have 7 sections on average.
 Every section should bring value to your proposal and they should be in that exact order.

 Before you start working on your proposal, you should already have the answers to all your questions.
 We already went into detail on how to conduct a great discovery session, but we see that it’s still the most important step people like to avoid.

-That meeting is important not just for you to truly understand your client’s issues, but also for the business relationship you’re trying to forge.
+That meeting is important in order to truly understand your client’s issues, and for the business relationship.
 You need to figure out what your client truly wants.

 Sometimes, they don’t necessarily have the vocabulary or technical knowledge to explain their problems.
 It’s possible that they have a goal in mind, but are going about achieving it the wrong way.
 A lot of people know the importance of social media, but think that likes will translate into revenue.

 If you hear an explanation like that, you need to talk to your customer and explain what would be a realistic goal from social media and which short-term goals you should focus on.

 The most important questions you need them to answer are – why and how much.
 You need to know why are they willing to fix their problem now, why they picked your company to help them, how big their budget is and how much money they lose by having this problem for a certain amount of time.